mfgriffin467/Shiny_automation/README.md

 ## Project aims:

-1) Provide a dynamic tool for visualisation research on the possible impact of automation/computerisation of jobs over the medium-term
+1) Produce a dynamic tool for visualisation research on the possible impact of automation/computerisation of jobs over the medium-term
-2) Update the original 2012 research to latest available information
+2) Update the original 2012 research to latest available information accounting for job number changes, skill movemenets and remodelling

 The dashboard enables users to explore a variety of questions which could be of use to individuals, organisations and policy-makers:

+1) Individuals: is my current or future role likley to be replaced?
+Are there particular skills to emphasise on to help future-proof careers?
-1) How many jobs are at risk of computerisation?
-2) How are high risk roles distributed across states and industries?
+2) Policy-makers: how many jobs are at risk of computerisation?
+How are high risk roles distributed across states and industries?
-3)  Is my current / future role likley to be replaced?
-4)  Which skills are more or less likley to be automated?
+3) Businesses: what are the threats and opportunities which arise with the possible changes in job landsdcape?
+Could retraining employees to adjacent roles make sense?
-5)  How has the landscape changed since the 2012 research?
+4) General - has the forecast or analysis changed since the original 2012 research?

 ## Key caveats:

-This analysis narrowly focusses on the theoretical potential for job substitution in the US, looking at a single measure of the estimated probability that job roles can be fully automated.
+This analysis narrowly focusses on the theoretical potential for job substitution in the US, presneting a single measure of the estimated probability that job roles can be fully automated.

 This approach therefore several real-life factors:
 - New jobs: in the past, technology has replaced roles but new positions have been created through the creative destruction process.
 This will surely continue